Euclideon/udcore/udPlatform/Docs/udJSON.md

 Relevant methods:

-  * udValue::Set(double v)
+  * udJSON::Set(double v)
-  * udValue::AsFloat() - Downcast to the float type for convenience
+  * udJSON::AsFloat() - Downcast to the float type for convenience
-  * udValue::AsDouble() - Returns the value
+  * udJSON::AsDouble() - Returns the value
-  * udValue::ToString() - Will yield the equivalent of udStrFtoa
+  * udJSON::ToString() - Will yield the equivalent of udStrFtoa

 ### T_String

 A standard C string.
 There is no legal API to have this string be NULL.
-Attempting to set the string to NULL will result in an error code return and the udValue being of type T_Void.
-When setting the string a duplicate of the passed string is taken, and the destructor / Destroy method of udValue will handle freeing the memory.
-Taking references to the string inside a udValue is fine so long as the caller understands it will be freed when the udValue changes.
+Attempting to set the string to NULL will result in an error code return and the udJSON being of type T_Void.
+When setting the string a duplicate of the passed string is taken, and the destructor / Destroy method of udJSON will handle freeing the memory.
+Taking references to the string inside a udJSON is fine so long as the caller understands it will be freed when the udJSON changes.

 Get/Set syntax: